Cell Ranger7.1, printed on 12/07/2023

 Carefully designed and validated transfection protocol.
 Based on the particular transfection protocol used in the assay, the distribution of guide RNA constructs among cells can vary widely, from as few as a median of 1 guide per cell to as high as 15 per cell.
 The transfection protocol is usually carefully designed based on the requirements imposed by the biological questions of interest, such as the median number of guide RNA constructs per cell or the number of cells required per perturbation of interest.
 In addition, typically the transfection protocol is validated by some combination of PCR-based techniques and next-generation sequencing (see Methods sections of the References).

-For each guide RNA, Cell Ranger assumes that there are two populations of cells: one that expresses the guide and one that does not.
-(This latter population only has UMI counts due to ambient guide RNA molecules.)
-To distinguish these two populations from each other, Cell Ranger fits a Gaussian Mixture Model to the log-transformed Molecules/Cell distribution for the guide RNA in question.
-This model calculates the probability that a given cell belongs to the population expressing the guide RNA rather than the background population, and uses that probability to identify cells expressing the guide RNA.
-The algorithm runs independently for each guide RNA specified in the Feature Reference CSV File.
+To identify the subpopulation of cells that significantly express a particular guide RNA above the background, Cell Ranger fits a Gaussian Mixture Model to the log-transformed molecules/cell distribution.
+This model calculates the probability of a given cell belonging to the population expressing the guide RNA instead of the background population and uses that probability to identify cells expressing the guide RNA.
+The algorithm runs independently for each guide RNA specified in the Feature Reference CSV.

 In pooled CRISPR screens, two central questions arise.
 First, to what extent did the expression of the target genes change amongst those cells expressing the guide RNAs that targeted those genes ("Perturbation Efficiency")?
 Second, what effects did these perturbations have on the transcriptome of those cells ("Perturbation Effects")?